westerndigitalcorporation/YOLOv3-in-PyTorch/README.md

 ## Getting Started

+Before cloning the repo to your local machine, make sure that `git-lfs` is installed.
+See details about `git-lfs', see [this link](https://www.atlassian.com/git/tutorials/git-lfs#installing-git-lfs).

+After `git-lfs` is installed.
 Run the following command to see sample detection results.
 ```
+git lfs install
 git clone https://github.com/westerndigitalcorporation/YOLOv3-in-PyTorch
 cd YOLOv3-in-PyTorch
 pip install -r requirements.txt